-Janet E. Olson, Ph.D., studies the causes of breast cancer in women.
-The long-term goal of her research is to understand the molecular and genetic underpinnings of breast cancer etiology and survival.
+The research focuses of Janet E. Olson, Ph.D., lie in two primary areas: biobanking and the molecular and genetic epidemiology of breast cancer.
+The long-term goals of her research are to use biobanks to support clinical genetics in the era of personalized medicine, and to understand the molecular and genetic underpinnings of breast cancer etiology and survival.

 Significance to patient care

 Dr. Olson's PGx research will directly translate to practice changes and highlight the importance and implementation of PGx in drug (particularly opioid) prescriptions.

 Through understanding the genetic causes of breast cancer, Dr. Olson hopes to improve the ability to predict which women are at increased risk of breast cancer.
 This would allow clinicians to target that group for more intense screening and preventive measures.
 Through these activities, the disease could be caught earlier (at a more treatable stage) or even prevented altogether.

 - Recipient, Pilot Project Award, Mayo Clinic Office of Health Disparities Research, 2019